rebel7580/Lutron-Caseta-Plugin-for-HomeVisionXL/README.md

 <b>You must have a HomeVision or HomeVision Pro Controller running HomeVisionXL software for this to work.</b>

 **This is Beta Software.
-Please report issues via the homevision users group**
+Please report issues or open discussions via the** [**homevision users group**](https://groups.google.com/g/homevision-users).
+If you don't have access to that group, use the Issues or Discussions sections here.

 # Overview